stjudecloud/university/docs/pecan/methods-data/index.md

 The data used to generate the tSNE is comprised of G4K, PCGP, Clinical Pilot and Real-Time Clinical Genomics samples.

 !!!tip
-An example of 1,574 samples plotted can be found in [McLeod et al](https://cancerdiscovery.aacrjournals.org/content/11/5/1082.long) and accessed [here](https://viz.stjude.cloud/st-jude-childrens-research-hospital/visualization/pediatric-blood-solid-and-brain-tumor-rna-seq-t-sne-plot-1574-samples~24).
+An example of 1,574 RNA-Seq samples can be found in [McLeod et al](https://cancerdiscovery.aacrjournals.org/content/11/5/1082.long) and accessed [here](https://viz.stjude.cloud/st-jude-childrens-research-hospital/visualization/pediatric-blood-solid-and-brain-tumor-rna-seq-t-sne-plot-1574-samples~24).
 !!!

 # Histology

 **HISTOLOGY METHODS**
-All slides (with H&E staining) come off the microscope in .svs format which are then uploaded and processed in Azure.
+All slides (with H&E staining) come off the microscope in `.svs` format which are then uploaded and processed in Azure.
 Currently, each sample is only accompanied by one slide but we plan on extending this feature for multiple slides per sample.

 **HISTOLOGY DATA**
 All histological images are shared from the [COMET Blue Sky Initiatve](https://www.stjude.org/research/initiatives/blue-sky.html) led by [Dr. Mike Dyer](https://www.stjude.org/directory/d/michael-dyer.html).
 Slides can be downloaded or shared on the individual slide image pages.